More about: 14 best museums in New York City

 This museum leaves no one indifferent and you will have guaranteed fun when you dive into a pool full of colorful chips that simulate the typical candy cakes.
 Your inner child and your Instagram profile are sure to enjoy it a lot!

-Sightseeing cards that include some of the best museums in New York City
+Tourist cards that include some of New York's best museums

 Have you thought about buying a New York Pass to get the most out of your trip to New York?
-It is a tourist card that gives access to the main museums, monuments and points of interest in the city.
+It is a tourist card that gives access to major museums, monuments and points of interest in the city.
 These are the tourist passes that exist in New York:

 Getting one of these passes has several advantages but the main one is that if you take advantage of it you will save money and time by not having to buy individual tickets for each place you visit.
 Even in some cases, with a New York Pass you won't have to stand in the boring entrance lines and having all the tickets in one place is very convenient.